drduh/macOS-Security-and-Privacy-Guide/README.md

 - Create a [threat model](#threat-modeling)
   - What needs protection and from whom?
 Is the adversary a three-letter agency, an eavesdropper on a network, or a determined [Advanced Persistent Threat (APT)](https://en.wikipedia.org/wiki/Advanced_persistent_threat) orchestrating a campaign against you?
-  - Recognize threats and learn how to reduce the attack surface against them.
+  - Recognize threats and learn how to reduce the number of ways an attacker could potentially access a system or data.

 - Keep the system and software up to date
   - Regularly install available updates for the operating system and all applications.